 - Library reserves the right to charge for lost/damaged materials.

 - This is a complimentary service, we ask you treat our volunteers and staff with respect.

-- Homebound patrons must act in accordance with the Library’s Behavior and Conduct Policy when dealing with library staff or volunteers.
+- Words on Wheels patrons must act in accordance with the Library’s Behavior and Conduct Policy when dealing with library staff or volunteers.

 If these guidelines are not adhered to, the library reserves the right to cancel service at any time.

 Special sight-impaired equipment and “Talking Books” can be obtained through Circulation Services.
 The tape machine and Talking Book tapes are free to the public as a special service of the Library of Congress to all public libraries.
 Contact Amanda Densmore at 255-8811 extension 219 to find out how to apply.
 MPL also has an extensive collection of Large Type books and books on CD.

 MPL has a VideoEye! located by the Large Print collection on the first floor at Main.
 It is a video magnification system for magnifying books and documents to suit the user’s needs.
 Although this equipment is designed for the visually impaired, it’s great for anyone who needs to read tiny print.

 There are also hand magnifiers and the traditional book magnifying machine located in the Information Services area.

 You will find step stools located throughout the collections and you can request long-armed “tongs” from the circulation desk to help reach items on the upper shelves.
 If you need assistance, however, please don’t hesitate to ask a staff member to help.

 Walker baskets are also available at the Main Library for patrons who wish to load up on materials while browsing the shelves.